Dev-Craig44/git/README.md

   ```

 > **Note:** Deleting a tag from the remote does **not** remove it from your local repository, and vice versa.

+## Releases

+GitHub provides a **Releases** feature that works closely with tags to help you manage and distribute your software.

+- **Create a Release:**
+   Navigate to the **Tags** section of your repository, then click on the **Releases** tab.
+Here, you can create a new release to package your software.

+- **Attach Assets:**
+   You can include source code, binary files, and detailed release notes with each release.
+Uploaded binaries will appear in the **Assets** section after publishing.

+- **Tagging:**
+   When you create a release, GitHub automatically creates a tag for the latest commit (if one doesn't already exist).

+- **Pre-release Option:**
+   If your release is not production-ready, you can mark it as a **pre-release** by selecting the corresponding checkbox.

+- **Note:**
+   Releases are a **GitHub feature**, not a core Git feature.
+They provide a convenient way to share packaged versions of your project with others.

+This makes it easy for users to download specific versions of your project, complete with documentation and compiled assets.